serradura/u-case/README.md

 | Micro::Cases.safe_flow                      |      1.64x slower |      1.16x slower |
 | Interactor::Organizer                       |      1.95x slower |      6.17x slower |

-\* The `Dry::Monads`, `Dry::Transaction`, `Trailblazer::Operation` are out of this analysis because all of them doesn't have this kind of feature.
+\* The `Dry::Monads`, `Dry::Transaction`, `Trailblazer::Operation` gems are out of this analysis because all of them doesn't have this kind of feature.

 <details>
   <summary><strong>Success results</strong> - Show the full benchmark/ips results.</summary>